Wills and Trust Attorneys in Lee’s Summit, MO

 5. Surprise Probate Issues

 Many people are unaware of Missouri’s probate timelines, requirements, and the potential impact of estate tax on larger estates.
+To better understand how proper planning can reduce these burdens, see Tax Benefits of Estate Planning and how it may apply to your situation.

 If you’re unsure whether your current plan will work, bring it to us today—we routinely review and repair existing plans.